 Push to What?

 The Push to Social question type is a simple, but powerful question type.
 It combines the ability to get a quick star rating from a respondent with the ability to encourage sharing positive ratings on social media.
 You decide what a positive rating is on a 5-star scale.
-You also decide whether to encourage a share of that rating on Facebook, Twitter, Yelp, or Google+, or all four.
+You also decide whether to encourage a share of that rating on Facebook, Twitter or Yelp, or all.
 It’s easy to set up, and it’s easy to use.

 We have a new addition to the Push to Social question – dynamic comment boxes for poor reviews.
 A dynamic comment box is a comment box that only appears when triggered by a particular survey response.
 Previously, this could be set up using the dynamic comment box logic.
 For the Push to Social question, this is now integrated in the set-up screen.